 Nelson is also a well-known alternative lifestyles hotspot.
 Nelson is about forty-five minutes away from the site of the annual Shambhala Music Festival, an internationally known, massive five-day outdoor rave.

-Nelson has also experienced a real estate boom.
-Over the last few years, house prices have skyrocketed.
 The city is growing economically.
 Nelson is proud of its unique, small town feel, and has remained relatively devoid of the ubiquitous chain stores, franchises and strip development that proliferate in other towns of similar size.
 Despite this, there are several US mega-retailers operating in Nelson, including Wal-Mart and the region's only Starbucks.

 Historic Baker Street in the fall